 Under the guidance of our experienced SENDCO, Mrs Wyatt, we aim to provide early identification and targeted support for SEND pupils.
 Her key role is to manage the SEND provision and resources across the mainstream school.

 The school may need to seek advice and support from external agencies such as; Early Help, Advisory Teaching Service, Speech & Language Therapy and Educational Psychology Services or other services from Gloucestershire's Local Offer.
 Together, we aim for the best possible outcomes for all our children, including those with a range of additional and complex needs.
 The school follow the recommended Gloucestershire SEND Graduated Pathway.
 Where SEND pupils’ require more targeted support they will be placed on a My Plan.
 If there are multiple complex issues which require a deeper understanding a My Assessment can be written leading to a My Plan +.
-If a pupil has complex, challenging and diverse SEND, reaching the threshold of specialist support with High Needs, a request for an Educational Health and Care Plan (EHCP) may be achieved.
+If a pupil has complex, challenging and diverse SEND, reaching the threshold of specialist support with High Needs, a request for an Educational Health and Care Plan (EHCP) will be submitted and extra provision sought.

 Please see the school’s SEND (Special Educational Needs and Disabilities) policy and procedures and our contribution to the SEND local offer.
 Our aim is to ensure that high expectations, early intervention and appropriate support for all our children is in place, to enable them to flourish and reach their true potential.

 If you have a general concern about the progress your child is making please speak to your child’s Class Teacher first.
 If your concern is directly to do with a SEND or a Pastoral need then please contact Mrs Wyatt SENDCO, who will be happy to discuss your concerns .and make plans for a way forward.